 - New Zealand ratified the Kyoto Protocol on 10 December, 2002.

 - Since the Kyoto Protocol has come into force, New Zealand has a legally binding commitment to reduce emissions of the six specified greenhouse gases from 2008 onwards.

 - In the first commitment period, 2008-2012, New Zealand has accepted an obligation to reduce its annual emissions to the level of 1990 emissions, i.e. calculated as an average over the five years.

 - On current projections, New Zealand is expected to miss its Kyoto target by 36.2 mt CO2 e.

 - Inclusion of New Zealand's forest sinks was expected to exceed the predicted increase in emissions providing an overall decrease from the 1990 net emissions level on a business as usual basis.
 This is no longer thought to be the case, with a projected emissions blow-out between 2008-2012 of 36 million tonnes/CO2 which could cost New Zealand billions of dollars to buy the required carbon credits, depending on the international price of carbon.

 - Currently Government Climate Change policies are under review, due to a lack of political and public support for the introduction of a carbon tax.
 The Government will be consulting in 2007 on the develpment of new policy.

 - Climate Change policies are linked to other foundation policies - the Waste strategy, the Transport strategy and the National Energy Efficiency and Conservation strategy and the New Zealand Energy Strategy, which is expected to be released soon.

-Web Design by expert and powered by MoST
+Designed by Expert and powered by MoST Infrastructure Platform